 Whole class reading strategy

-As a high school English teacher, I am always looking for fun and engaging activities to use with my student that help them develop their comprehension and communication skills.
+As a high school English teacher, I am always looking for fun and engaging activities to use with my students that help them develop their comprehension and communication skills.

-That is when I decided that the majority of the texts would would be read together as a class.
+That is when I decided that most of the texts would be read together as a class.
 This ensured that students completed the reading and gave opportunity to go over sections that were challenging.

 This improves engagement, but ….

-when reading aloud in class, either the teacher ends up with all the reading, or the students take turns reading sections.
-Ideally, the teacher models good reading skills; they know when to pause, stop or regulate their voice based on context clues.
-This makes listening to the story more interesting as the teacher normally stops and ask focused questions allowing the students a deeper access to the text.
-Unfortunately, this can become monotonous and tiresome to the teacher while the students passively learn.
+When reading aloud in class, either the teacher ends up with all the reading, or the students take turns reading sections.
+Ideally, the teacher models excellent reading skills; they know when to pause, stop or regulate their voice based on context clues.
+This makes listening to the story more interesting as the teacher normally stops and asks focused questions, allowing the students a deeper access to the text.
+Unfortunately, this can become monotonous and tiresome to the teacher while the students passively listen.

-Students engagement involves taking turn or volunteering to read.
+Students’ engagement involves taking turns or volunteering to read.
 This isn’t always the best choice, either.
-Many stumble over difficult words or don’t regulate the tone of their voice, making it difficult for the students listening to follow along.
-Some students even refuse to read aloud do to a fear being embarrassed if the make a pronunciation mistake.
+Many stumble over tough words or don’t regulate the tone of their voice, making it difficult for the students who are listening to follow along.
+Some students even refuse to read aloud because of a fear of being embarrassed if they make a pronunciation mistake.

 So, how does Readers Theater solve this problem?

-Students are assigned a reading part and then read their assigned lines while the rest of the class actively listens.
-The combination of expression and active listening increases student reading and speaking skills, while the teacher is able to to assess individual student reading skills.
+Students read their assigned lines while the rest of the class actively listens.
+This allows the teacher to assess individual student’s reading skills.

 When assigning parts: